Trust centre

 POLICYAmsterdam · NLParis · FRFrankfurt DE · US-ownedUS East · allowedCN · not in policy

-EU-owned · sovereign (default)EU region · US-owned (CLOUD Act)non-EU · allowed by policynon-EU · not in policy
+EU-owned · sovereign (default)EU region · US-owned, flagged (CLOUD Act)allowed by policyoutside policy · blocked

 compliance erase --tenant <id>chain still verifies